 Finishing the Application

-When you get to the Sign & Submit section, answer the preparer section, “No.” The preparer would be an authorized 3rd party completing the FAFSA on your behalf.
+When you get to the Sign & Submit section, answer the preparer section, “No.” This is only for authorized 3rd parties who complete the FAFSA for others.

 Your FAFSA will be processed more quickly if you log in with your FSA ID and sign electronically.
 If you don’t have an FSA ID you can register for one using the link provided through the FAFSA website.
 Once you have completed the fields, you must agree with the terms and conditions.
 By signing, YOU, THE STUDENT, certify that you: